State Disability Insurance Benefits

 Q: Are school employees eligible for Disability Insurance benefits during school breaks?

-A: School employees are not eligible for Disability Insurance benefits if:
+A: School employees should consult with an experienced employment law attorney to determine whether they are eligible for Disability Insurance benefits.

 Q: Will benefits cover an elective or cosmetic surgery?